 "Along the way, his in-depth descriptions of the inhabitants in the river and along its banks, include their lifecycles, nesting habits, physical descriptions and behavioral patterns.
 His descriptions are so thorough, the reader gains a substantial body of knowledge.
 Whether it walks, crawls, flies, slithers or swims, the information is interesting, informative and detailed.

-"Today the river has changed drastically due to the impact of increased human population; most of the animals still exist, although perhaps not along or in that portion of the river Chris knew.
+"Today, the Marys River has changed drastically due to the impact of increased human population; most of the animals still exist, although perhaps not along or in that portion of the river Chris knew.

 "Chris has devoted his life to learning about the Earth we inhabit and to teaching others.
 His insights and appreciation of the life that surrounds us are invaluable and thought provoking, especially in today's times.
 He encourages each of us to consider our impact on the sustainability of our amazing world."